LearnOnDemandSystems/docs/lod/activities.md

 - **Score value**: This the amount of points that will be given if the student answers the question correctly.

-- **On-Demand Evaluation**: enables a button that the user can click to check their answer to a question, or to score their answer if Activities are set to be scored.
+- **On-Demand Evaluation**: enables a button that the user can click to check their answer to a question in the lab, or to score their answer if Activities are set to be scored.

 - **Allow retries**: allows the user to retry a question if they enter or select an incorrect answer.
 This option is not available when On-Demand Evaluation is disabled.